 When will I hear from Volunteer Services about my application?Individuals submitting completed applications will receive an email confirmation outlining the next steps.
 Incomplete applications are returned to the applicants without further process.

 Are certain tests or immunizations required to volunteer?

 Yes.
 We require a TB test and immunizations for measles, mumps, rubella and chicken pox (varicella).

 Where do I get a TB test?

-If you have already received a TB test in the last 12 months, please provide documentation to the Volunteer Services Department.
-If you have not, your first TB test will be administered by a Children's Hospital of Wisconsin Employee Health and Wellness nurse on the day of your orientation.
-A second TB test is required and must be performed and read at Children's Hospital.
+If you have received a TB test within the last 12 months, please provide documentation to Volunteer Services.
+If you have not received a TB test within the last 12 months, your first TB test will be administered by a Children’s Hospital of Wisconsin Employee Health and Wellness nurse the day of your orientation.
+A second TB test is required and must be performed and read at Children’s Hospital.

 How do I prove that I'm immune to measles, mumps, rubella and chicken pox (varicella)?

 Immunization records can be viewed on the Wisconsin Immunization Registry website or from your physician.
 Records may not be available for individuals born before 1980.
-An MMR and chicken pox titer will need to be performed before volunteering.
+A measles, mumps and rubella (MMR) and chicken pox titer will need to be performed before volunteering.
 In this case, individuals may submit an application without medical documentation and options will be discussed during the interview process.
-These tests are quite expensive, so the Volunteer Services Department asks that every attempt be made by the applicant to obtain records.
+These tests are quite expensive, so Volunteer Services asks that every attempt be made by the applicant to obtain records.